Computation by infinite descent made explicit: Categorical semantics

 then there exists a premiss $u^*$ of $u$ labelled $\cns^*,\Gamma^* \vdash ^*$, an extension $f^*$ of $f$ to $\cns^*$ and tuples of closed proofs $\vec{v}_*,\vec{w}_*$ such that: \begin{itemize} \item $\vec{v}_* \equiv \vec{w}_* \md \Gamma_{f^*}$, \item not $\mcut(\vec{v}_*,\vec{x}_*,u^*_{\infty}) \equiv \mcut(\vec{w}_*,\vec{x}_*,u^*_{\infty}) \md A^*_{f^*}$. \end{itemize} \end{prop} Proposition \ref{p:congruence} can then be proved from this proposition similarly to how we proved Theorem \ref{t:soundness}.
 We omit the details since it the full proof would essentially be a step-by-step repetition of the proof of Theorem \ref{t:soundness} in a different guise.

-We can now define a category $\mathbb{C}$ whose objects are pure formulas, and whose arrows are equivalence classes of proofs $A \vdash B$.
+We can now define a category $\mathbb{C}$ whose objects are closed formulas of $\mathcal{L}_{\mathsf{ID}}$, and whose arrows are equivalence classes of proofs $A \vdash B$.
 Composition $v \circ u$ of arrows $u : A \to B$ and $v : B \to C$ is given by the equivalence class of $\cut(u, x, v)$ (where $x$ is an arbitrary variable assigned to the left-hand formula of the sequent $B \to C$ in a term representation of $v$).
 This is well defined by Proposition \ref{p:congruence} and the definition of equality of arrows.
-Associativity of composition follows since for any closed proof $u$, $\cut(u,(v_0 \circ v_1) \circ v_2)$ and $\cut(u,v_0 \circ(v_1 \circ v_2))$ reduce to the same proof.
-The identity arrow for object $A$ is of course just the proof consisting of the identity axiom for $A$.
-We shall not be pedantic about notationally distinguishing between proofs and their equivalence classes; it is to be understood that everything in this section is ``up to equivalence''.
+Associativity of composition is given by Proposition \ref{p:associativity} below.